samguyjones/blurb/README.md

 </blurb>
 ```

-There are two major kinds of entries this data file uses:
+There are two major kinds of sections to this data file, "category" and "entry":

 ##category
 This includes "pattern" and "category".
 Categories include